futel/dialplan-functions/README-deploy.md

 Update DO_HOST and DO_NAMESPACE in the .env file for the Twilio Programmable Voice service, and deploy to stage.

-## Promote the stage deployment to production
+# Promote the stage instance to production

 Promote the Twilio Programmable Voice service to prod.

-XXX We need a way for a component to tell whether it is prod, stage, dev.
+XXX A component tells whether it is prod, stage, dev in util.get_instance().
+Update that.
 Do this in the deployment step so it isn't in src.
-A newly created stage namespace should have stage, a newly created dev namespace should have dev, a promoted stage namespace should have prod.
-Or maybe a namespace don't know it is stage or prod, Twilio tells it?
+XXX or have twilio tell us during a call

+## Update Twilio Programamble Voice stage environment

+Update DO_HOST and DO_NAMESPACE in the environment file for the "dialer" Twilio Service, and deploy it to stage.

+## Test stage instance

+See README-test.
+Run the unit tests and some part of the integration and smoke tests.

+## Promote Twilio Programamble Voice

+Promote the "dialer" Twilio Service to prod.

+## Test prod

+Run some part of the integration tests.

+## Tear down old prod

-Delete unused deployments.
+Delete unused instances.

-# Update an existing stage or dev deployment
+# Update an existing stage or dev instance

 This could be done for prod also, but we don't want to do that.